biggie-boss/LoreRim/README.md

 - Finesse: Pocket sand slow and physical damage reduction increased to 25%
 - Finesse: Pocket sand quick sand now has T2 which deals 10 physical damage per second.
 - Finesse: Trap effects now have a small (5) AOE effect.
 Should hopefully make it work better against dragons.
 - Birthsign: The lover is now 25% chance to take half physical damage.
 Speech buff removed because nobody cares and stamina regen removed to debloat and give more use to the Steed.
-Added 15% better illusion spells.
+Added 15% better prices.
 Buffed shouts to be 15% stronger and 20% stronger when mastering speech.
 - Birthsign: The lady is now +30 health and magicka, +50% health/magicka regen (double when mastering a warrior OR mage skills) and no exertion penalty from running.
 - Birthsign: The steed carry weight buffed to 30.
 Swapped the stamina and stamina recovery so you get the recovery earlier and the added stamina later.